MikeBison1/BabyStep1/day1.md

 Now I'm going to add some text to this file in the browser and see if I can sync it with Git Locally

+Because I had some local changes in the executable, I had to run 'git reset -hard' to get it to clear those changes.
+Then in the exe I ran git pull, to pull down the (web based) updated Git File

+Now I'm adding more info to push back to the web